osu-crypto/libOTe/AUDIT.md

   scalar builds.
 - A nine-run interleaved sequential A/B benchmark measured 1,441.9 ms for the original PPRF path and 1,453.0 ms for the fixed path (+0.77%).

+## AUD-176: Full-width F3x32 slicing shifted by the word width

+Status: fixed

+Affected code:

+- `F3x32::lower()` and `F3x32::upper()`.

+Concern:

+`F3x32` stores 32 two-bit ternary digits in a `u64`.
+Asking either slicing helper to split at the valid full-width boundary formed a shift by 64.
+C++ does not define shifts by the width of the promoted left operand.

+Impact:

+`lower(32)` and `upper(32)` could return platform-dependent results instead of the complete value and zero.
+Current Foleage protocol calls split at a depth of at most five, so no existing protocol path reached the faulty boundary.

+Resolution:

+The helpers now handle the 32-digit boundary explicitly and reject digit counts above the representation capacity.
+Both helpers are const.
+The normal sub-32 path retains its original shifts and masks.

+Verification:

+- `Dpf_Audit_Test` covers split positions 0, 31, and 32 and rejection at 33.